 Study tours to Thailand and Japan helped the MOP to gain new insights in the management of similar social protection systems in the region.
 Other countries have shown their interest in IDPoor’s targeting experience and the MOP staff have been invited to participate in several international conferences during the project term.

 The project implemented its support with the help of one international advisor and project manager, one national advisor, a team of national administrative and support staff, as well as national and international short-term consultants.
-Due to health related and other reasons, the position of the project manager became vacant and had to be filled again twice, which caused some delay in the implementation of activities.
+Due to health related and other reasons, the position of the project manager became vacant and had to be refilled again twice, which caused some delay in the implementation of activities.
 Local subsidies for implementation in the provinces and capacity development activities have been deployed as planned.

 Project term / costs